 Named for the wife of one of Holland’s greatest bulb-growers — so you know it has to be good — ‘Mrs. Ernst H. Krelage’ was once sold for a whopping $162 per bulb.
 Lost to American gardeners for years until we reintroduced it in 2011, it’s a sturdy, buxom flower of creamy white and palest lemon.
 1 W-W, 18-20”, zones 4a-8a(10bWC), Holland.
 Last offered in 2013.
 We’ll offer it again as soon as bulbs are available.
 For an alert, sign up for our email newsletter.

 N. jonquilla PINE MILLS LATE JONQUIL, 1612

 Another single jonquil, with the same great fragrance, tiny yellow flowers, and wildflowery vigor of our “Early Louisiana” – but it blooms two weeks later, extending the delicious pleasure.
 “Rustled” from an old Texas homesite, this strain shows a lot of variability.
 Celebrate Nature’s diversity!
 13 Y-Y, 10”, zones 6-8S/10WC, from Texas.
 Last offered in 2002.
-We may offer it again periodically, or we could special order it for you.
+We could special order it for you.